Distance From Vancouver (South End of Lions

-The two sides of Lynn Headwaters Regional Park are connected via the Hanes Valley Route (one way hike), visible on the map below.
+The two sides of Lynn Headwaters Regional Park are connected via the Hanes Valley Route (a one-way hike), visible on the map below.
 Our hike today was from the Grouse Mountain side of the park up to Goat Mountain.
 The map is courtesy of Lynn Headwaters Regional Park, and was obtained Goat Mountain Trail Map